jguimfack8080/Version1.0-IT/Readme.md

 POST /create: Create a new user account.
 GET /list: Retrieve a list of all user accounts.
 POST /login: Log in to an existing user account.
-POST /register: Register a PGP key for an account.
+POST /register: Register a PGP key for an account and sign a key
-POST /respond_challenge: Respond to the challenge for PGP key registration.

 ## Creating an Account
 To create an account, make a POST request to /create with a JSON payload containing account-id and password